- The state's credit rating and $3 billion deficit can make doing business a challenge in Illinois.

 Illinois Department of Commerce & Economic Opportunity

-The primary focus of the Illinois Department of Commerce & Economic Opportunity (DCEO) is to promote the retention and creation of jobs and to perpetuate economic growth.
+The primary focus of the Illinois DCEO is to promote the retention and creation of jobs and to perpetuate economic growth.
 To this end, the department has access to resources and information that can benefit entrepreneurs.
-To find out more, visit the department's website at the link below.
+To find out more, visit the department's website at the link below:

-This is a website that watches and reports on incubators and accelerators throughout the state.
-It is a treasure trove of information for startups looking to apply to such programs, which can give you exposure, capital and the knowledge needed to boost your entrepreneurial endeavor to a higher level.
-Follow the link below to learn more.
+This website watches and reports on incubators and accelerators throughout the state.
+It is a treasure trove of information for startups looking to apply to such programs, which can give you exposure, capital and the knowledge to take your entrepreneurial endeavor to a higher level.
+Follow the link below to learn more:

-Hosting one of the state's small business development centers, as well as the iVenture Accelerator, the College of Business at the University of Illinois was cited by several small business owners as a prime resource.
-Find out more about how to connect with the university at the school's website, which is listed below.
+Hosting one of the state's small business development centers as well as the iVenture Accelerator, the Gies College of Business at the University of Illinois is cited by several small business owners as a prime resource.
+Find out more about how to connect with the university at the school's website: